Writer (film)

 Writer is a 2021 Indian Tamil-language crime thriller film written and directed by debutant Franklin Jacob and produced by Neelam Productions in association with Golden Ratio Films, Little Red Car Films and Jetty Productions.
-The film stars Samuthirakani and Hari Krishnan, and the music is composed by Govind Vasantha.
+The film stars Samuthirakani and Hari Krishnan.
+The music is composed by Govind Vasantha with cinematography by Pratheep Kaliraja and editing by Manigandan Sivakumar.
 The film was released in theatres on 24 December 2021 and received positive reviews from critics.

-Synopsis

-A writer at a police station gets trapped in an illegal custody case involving an innocent Ph.D. student.
-With his guilt and regret looming large, can he save the young man?
+The film is about a writer at a police station who gets trapped in an illegal custody case involving an innocent Ph.D. student.